Sharp threshold for percolation on expanders: Introduction

 \end{conj}

-However, it is not entirely clear whether Conjecture \ref{conj:birth} can hold without a minimum of homogeneity of the underlying graphs $G_n$. \cite[Theorem 1.3]{BenjaminiNachmiasPeres09} establishes Conjecture \ref{conj:birth} under the additional ``homogeneity'' assumption of weak convergence of $G_n$ to an infinite bounded-degree graph.
+However, it is not entirely clear whether Conjecture \ref{conj:birth} can hold without a minimum of homogeneity of the underlying graph $G_n$. \citet{BenjaminiNachmiasPeres09}, Theorem 1.3, establishes Conjecture \ref{conj:birth} under the additional ``homogeneity'' assumption of weak convergence of the sequence of graphs $G_n$ to an infinite bounded-degree graph.

-The main result of this paper is a sharp threshold result for the events ``$G_n(p)$ contains a component of order at least $c|V_n|$'' for every $c\in ]0,1[$.
+The main result of this paper is a sharp threshold result for the events ``$G_n(p)$ contains a component of order at least $cn$'' for every $c\in\ ]0,1[$.
 In a sense, it can be seen as a weakening of Conjecture \ref{conj:birth}.
-The weakness is that we cannot assert the existence of the ``threshold function'' $p^*_n$, but we can still interpret this result as the fact that \emph{in any expander, every giant component of given proportion emerges in an interval of length $o(1)$}.
-This is formalized as follows.
+The weakness is that we cannot assert the existence of the ``threshold function'' $p^*_n$, but we can still interpret this result as the fact that \textit{in any expander, every giant component of given proportion emerges in an interval of length $o(1)$}.
+This is formalized as follows. \begin{theo} Let $G_n$ be a $(b,d)$-expander and let $c\in\ ]0,1[$.
+There exist constants $q_1=q_1(d) >0$ and $q_2=q_2(c) \in\ ]q_1,1[$ and $p^*_n(c)\in[q_1,q_2]$ such that, for every $\eps>0$.